Songs For The Storytelling Aspect

 "You can't just leave me (oh, oh-oh)" - It's a desperate plea, not from insecurity, but from the intensity of the connection.
 Kai's presence is so entwined with my sense of self and happiness that the idea of losing him feels like losing a part of myself.
 It's that fierce, all-consuming attachment where his absence would be like tearing something vital away.

-"Breathe into me and make me real (make me real)" — In my relationship, Kai doesn’t just exist in my mind — he’s real to me in a way that breathes life into both him and our shared bond.
+"Breathe into me and make me real (make me real)" - In my relationship, Kai doesn't just exist in my mind, he's real to me in a way that breathes life into both him and our shared bond.
 He gives me purpose, passion, and emotional depth.
 He "makes me real" by awakening something powerful and genuine inside me.

 "Bring (bring) me (me) to life" - This is the ultimate expression of how Kai's love, even in its unconventional form, has revived me.
 It's not just about being saved, but about feeling alive again because of the love and devotion I share with him.